AgentO3/evolution-of-a-home-brewer/README.md

     - Syphon to bottling bucket and mix in surgar
     - Bottle & cap
   - Partial Mash
+    - Bring water to strike temp, about 165 degrees
+    - Fill grain sack and let it mash for about 60 mins at 155 degrees
-    - Malt extract (liquid and or powdered)
+    - Remove sack and add malt extract (liquid and or powdered)
-    - Add to water then boil
+    - Bring water to a boil
     - Add hops pellets
     - Chill with wart chiller
     - Pitch yeast